View Document Text

 ETF (SMIG), Bahl & Gaynor Dividend ETF (BGDV), and Bahl & Gaynor Small Cap Dividend ETF

-increased tax efficiency and the ability to gain diversified exposure to large-cap (BGIG & BGDV)
+(SCDV) offer potential benefits such as. increased tax efficiency and diversified exposure to

-and small/mid-cap (SMIG & SCDV) companies with a relatively small investment.
-In certain
+large-cap (BGIG,BGDV) and small/mid-cap (SMIG, SCDV) companies with a relatively small

-& Gaynor’s investment management fees are lower than the ETF management fees.
+B&G’s investment management fees are lower than the ETF management fees for the same

-Clients should carefully consider the potential costs and benefits of investing in the ETFs
+Clients should carefully weigh the potential costs and benefits of investing in Bahl & Gaynor

 15